-- Connector P1 is used to supply power - Connector P2 is used to connect the two lights - Connector P3 is an Ethernet RJ45 jack - Connector P4 is a USB port (B type), not active at the moment the relevant manufacturer part numbers are listed in Table 1: mating plugs for the controller connectors.
+- Connectors P1 and P2 are used to connect the four lights - Connector P3 is used to supply power - Connector P4 is used for input/output synchronization and for serial RS485 communication - Connector P5 is a USB port (B type), not active at the moment - Connector P6 is an Ethernet RJ45 jack

+For connectors P1, P2, P3 and P4 a mating plug is provided in the controller package.
+For convenience the relevant manufacturer part numbers are listed in Table 1: mating plugs for the controller connectors.
 Even if equivalent mating plugs may be available, these are the recommended components.